monsonite/MINT-Documentation/Chapter1_2.md

 ### Printing Text

 Most computer languages are demonstrated by printing the text string `Hello World` on the terminal display.
 MINT is no exception, and it is very simple to print text to the screen.
-Anything enclosed between back ticks ` ` ` will be printed
+Anything enclosed between back ticks ``text`` will be printed
+`\N` is the way in which we send a _NEWLINE_ character to the terminal.

 ```
 `Hello World` \N   <ENTER>